Hilary Knight (illustrator)

 Hilary Knight (born November 1, 1926) is an American writer and artist.
 He is the illustrator of more than 50 books and the author of nine books.
 He is best known as the illustrator and co-creator of Kay Thompson's Eloise (1955) and others in the Eloise series.

-Knight has illustrated for a wide variety of clients, creating artwork for magazines, children's fashion advertisements, greeting cards, record albums and posters for Broadway musicals, including Gypsy, Irene, Half A Sixpence, Hallelujah Baby! and No, No, Nanette.
+Knight has illustrated for a wide variety of clients, creating artwork for magazines, children's fashion advertisements, greeting cards, record albums as well as posters and music album covers for Broadway musicals, including Gypsy, Irene (1973), Half A Sixpence, Hallelujah Baby!, and No, No, Nanette (1971).
+He has over 100 U.S. copyrights for his illustration works.

-Influences
+Early life and career

-One of two sons of artist-writers Clayton Knight and Katharine Sturges Dodge, Hilary Knight was born on Long Island in Hempstead.
+One of two sons of artist-writers Clayton Knight and Katherine Sturges Dodge, Hilary Knight was born on Long Island in Hempstead.
 His father illustrated aviation books, and his mother was a fashion and book illustrator.
 Living in Roslyn, New York, as a child, Hilary was age six when he moved to Manhattan with his family.
 Knight attended the City and Country School (class of 1940) for elementary and middle school and Friends Seminary for high school.